stevemussmann/GTseqTools/README.md

 </div>

+A log file (plain text format) is also created that documents the following:
+* The command used to execute gtSeqConvert.py
+* Missing data proportions per individual and locus
+* The number of individuals/loci removed at each step
+* The number of individuals retained from each sample group (observed and expected)
-A log file is also created that documents missing data proportions per individual and locus, and the number of individuals/loci removed at each step.
-The log file is a plain text file that retains the input file (-x / --infile) base name, but ends in .log.
+* A chisquare test that evaluates whether missing individuals are evenly distributed among sample groups The log file is named using the input file (-x / --infile) base name with the file suffix `.log`.

 I am currently working on implementing plots to show distributions of missing data per locus and individual sample.
 These are a work in progress.
 ## Example Commands